jphill1314/College-BBall-Coach/README.md

 - [ ] Calculate overall rating based on position
 - [ ] A player can be set to train as a different position, but will improve slower than if they trained as their best position

-* Offseason
+* Offseason (Pushed to after 1.0)
 - [ ] Team has a maximum and minimum size.
 The user can cut players if they have too many and can add walk-ons to reach the minimum
 - [ ] The user can schedule non-conference games or let the computer pick (Maybe generate an initial schedule that the user can modify if they wish)
 - [ ] Generate other teams' schedules after the player creates theirs

 * General UI
 - [ ] Add a team overview screen
-- [ ] Add a button that will take the user to the overview screen from anywhere in the game (except while in game)
+- [x] Add a button that will take the user to the overview screen from anywhere in the game (except while in game)[This is effectively added)
 - [ ] Indicate which team is being viewed
 - [ ] Add a start screen from which the user can load a save or start a new one (there can only ever be one saved game [for now])
 - [ ] Add a team creation page for starting a new game